magma/magma/docs/readmes/lte/s1ap_tests.md

 * Individual test(s): `make integ_test TESTS=<test(s)_to_run>`
 * All Sanity tests: `make integ_test`
 * All Non-Sanity tests: `make nonsanity`
-* Minimum test to be executed before committing changes to magma repository: `make precommit`
+* Minimal set of tests to be executed before committing changes to magma repository: `make precommit`

 **Note**: The traffic tests will fail as traffic server is not running in this setup.
 Look at the section below on running traffic tests.